 a) they “planted” or “fabricated” evidence,

 b) used excessive force to obtain or discover the alleged GHB, or

 c) they lied about the circumstances that led to your stop and arrest.

 Call us for help.

-If you or loved one is charged with possession of GHB and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
-We can provide a free consultation in office or by phone.
+If you or a loved one is charged with possession of GHB and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
+We can provide a free consultation in the office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

 In Colorado?
 See our article on Colorado GHB laws.